zipengliang21/Pokedex/README.md

 >
 - You Ding

 > You Ding is the frontend developer in the team.
-She completes the UI of login and add/delete page.
-She also completes the project documentation for the team.
+She mainly works on the UI of login and add/delete page.
+She is also responsible for completing the project documentation for the team.

  ### prototypes on figma: